 And That’s a Wrap

 All in all, I hit the list and made a profit.
 Would I do anything differently?
-No, other than I would email D2D to inquire about merchandising opportunities.
+No, other than emailing D2D to inquire about merchandising opportunities.
 This type of run would be a ton more lucrative if I had more books in the series, rather than just a trilogy, but I have seen some crossover sales to a trilogy set in the same world.
-Very little to my recent urban fantasy series, despite being linked in the also-boughts.
+Very little cross-selling to my recent urban fantasy series, despite being linked in the also-boughts.

 If you’re surprised at how simple this is, then I’ve done my job.
 You don’t need to jump through hoops to hit the USA Today list.
 It’s totally doable on your own, with a well-executed plan.
 Basically, you get a BookBub in the middle or beginning of the week, build a nice promo stack before it to boost your rank and prime Amazon’s algorithms, and then add in PPC to fill out the sales numbers as needed.
 A good mailing list helps; mine probably contributed 500 sales, which can put you over the edge.